-Programs such as Graduate Psychology Education (GPE); Opioid Workforce Enhancement Program; Mental and Behavioral Health; Behavioral Health Workforce Education and Training (BHWET); and Allied Health Training test educational innovations, respond to changing delivery systems and models of care, and timely address emerging health issues in their communities.
+Programs such as Graduate Psychology Education (GPE); Opioid Workforce Enhancement Program; Mental and Behavioral Health, and Behavioral Health Workforce

+Education and Training (BHWET), respond to changing delivery systems and models of care, and timely address emerging health issues in their communities.
 The BHWET and Mental and Behavioral Health programs, which include GPE, provides training to expand access to mental and behavioral health services for vulnerable and underserved populations.
 In AY 2018-19, nearly 50 percent of all BHWET and GPE grantees provided substance use disorder treatment services.

-Area Health Education Centers (AHEC) support the recruitment and training future physicians in rural areas, as well as providing interdisciplinary health care delivery sites, which respond to community health needs.
+Area Health Education Centers (AHEC) support the recruitment and training of future physicians in rural areas and provide interdisciplinary health care delivery sites, which respond to community health needs.
 In AY 2018-19, AHECs supported 192,000 pipeline program participants, provided over 34,000 clinical training rotations for health professions trainees.

 Title VII Geriatric Workforce programs integrate geriatrics and primary care to provide coordinated and comprehensive care for older adults.
-These programs provide training across the provider continuum (students, faculty, providers, direct service workers, patients, families, and lay and family caregivers), focusing on interprofessional and team-based care and on academic-community partnerships to address gaps in health care for older adults.
+These programs offer training across the provider continuum, focusing on interprofessional and team-based care and academiccommunity partnerships to address gaps in health care for older adults.
 To advance the training of the current workforce, the Geriatrics Workforce Enhancement Program (GWEP) provided 1,342 unique continuing education courses to 187,955 faculty and practicing professionals in AY 2018-19, including 445 courses on Alzheimer's and dementia-related diseases

-Nursing Workforce Development - Title VIII nursing workforce development programs provide federal support to address all aspects of nursing workforce demands, including education, practice, recruitment, and retention, with a focus on rural and medically underserved communities.
+Nursing Workforce Development - Title VIII nursing workforce development programs provide federal support to address all aspects of nursing workforce demands, including education, practice, recruitment, and retention, focusing on rural and medically underserved communities.
 These programs include Advanced Nursing Education; Nursing Workforce Diversity; Nurse Education, Practice, Quality, and Retention; NURSE Corps; and Nurse Faculty Loan Program.
-In AY 2018-2019, the Title VIII Advanced Education Nursing programs supported more than 9,000 nursing students in primary care, anesthesia, nurse midwifery, and other specialty care, all of whom received clinical training in primary care in medically underserved communities and/or rural settings.
+In AY 2018-2019, the Title VIII Advanced Education Nursing programs supported more than 9,000 nursing students in primary care, anesthesia, nurse-midwifery, and other specialty care, all of whom received clinical training in primary care in medically underserved communities and/or rural settings.

-Oral Health - The Primary Care Dentistry program invests in expanding programs in dental primary care for pediatric, public health, and general dentistry.
+Oral Health - The Primary Care Dentistry program invests in expanding programs in primary dental care for pediatric, public health, and general dentistry.
 The Pre- and Postdoctoral Training, Residency Training, Faculty Development, and Faculty Loan Repayment programs encourage integrating dentistry into primary care.

-Public Health - Public Health Workforce Development programs support education and training in public health and preventive medicine through different initiatives, including the only funding for physicians to work in state and local departments of health.
-In AY 2018-2019, Public Health Workforce grantees delivered unique continuing education courses more than 226,500 practicing professionals in the workforce.
+Public Health - Public Health Workforce Development programs support education and training in public health and preventive medicine through different initiatives, including the only funding for physicians to work in state and local health departments.
+In AY 2018-2019, Public Health Workforce grantees delivered unique continuing education courses to more than 226,500 practicing professionals in the workforce.

-Workforce Information and Analysis - The Workforce Information and Analysis program Provides funding for the National Center for Health Workforce Analysis as well as grants to seven Health Workforce Research Centers across the country that perform and disseminate research and data analysis on health workforce issues of national importance.
+Workforce Information and Analysis - The Workforce Information and Analysis program provides funding for the National Center for Health Workforce Analysis as well as grants to seven Health Workforce Research Centers across the country that perform and disseminate research and data analysis on health workforce issues of national importance.

 While HPNEC's members acknowledge the increasing demands and fiscal challenges facing appropriators, funding for HRSA's workforce development programs is critical in creating a culturally competent workforce that can respond to future health threats and challenges facing all Americans.
-Therefore, HPNEC encourages the subcommittee to adopt at least a \$790 million for HRSA's Title VII and VIII programs to continue the nation's investment in our health workforce.
+Therefore, HPNEC encourages the subcommittee to provide at least \$1.51 billion in the FY 2022 appropriations bill for HRSA's Title VII and VIII programs to continue the nation's investment in our health workforce.